Codecademy/docs/content/cpp/concepts/abstraction/abstraction.md

 - Modularity: Allows for changes to the internal implementation of the class independently without affecting the user.

--Helps to increase the security of an application or program as only important details are provided to the user.
+-Security: Enhances the security of an application or program by only providing essential details to the user and keeping sensitive information hidden.

 -It reduces the complexity as well as the redundancy of the code, therefore increasing the readability.